phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Other segments

-##### Generation Z
-Youth Yasmin, part of "Generation Z" is in her early twenties and is an avid gym goer and clean eater.
+**Generation Z:** Youth Yasmin, part of "Generation Z" is in her early twenties and is an avid gym goer and clean eater.
 She loves to travel, loves animals and is an active blogger.
 Yasmin provides a huge opportunity for free marketing - the Instagram generation are all too eager to show off their exploits to their followers, particularly when it comes to health and their bodies.
 What can be healthier than the purest, sustainable food possible?
 Unlikely to create revenue through the subscription model, Yasmin will require a workable free setting to continue using the product.
 We expect Yasmin to want increased product engagement so will be using the semi-automatic recipes and documenting her every interaction via social media.
 Strong app branding is important for all the screen time Yasmin will generate.
 She will appreciate the fine UI details such as subtle animations, and a fast, smooth experience.

-##### Environmentalists
-Environmentalist Ed is highly aware of the damage the human race is doing to the planet, and seeks to promote a better way of living in all that he does.
+**Environmentalists:** Environmentalist Ed is highly aware of the damage the human race is doing to the planet, and seeks to promote a better way of living in all that he does.
 He rides a bike everywhere, and people know it.
 He recycles everything in his home, and people know it.
 One of our power users during the first phase, Ed will be an advocate for the system, preaching to his peers about the massive benefits it brings to society and the health of the planet.
 Ed will provide plenty of product feedback, and use his system religiously, yet will push for freedom of use and likely not contribute much in the way of direct revenue.
 Ed's value is in his evangelic promotion of the idea and rigorous testing.

-##### Small Business Owners (stage 2)
-Chef Cheryl is a small food business owner, serving vegan food from her converted van.
+**Small Business Owners (stage 2):** Chef Cheryl is a small food business owner, serving vegan food from her converted van.
 Though forming the bulk of phase 2, it is important to connect with Cheryl during the first product phase, she needs to believe that this is a product that can take her business to the next level.
 It needs to provide economic benefit, as well as seamless operation.
 Cheryl will likely upgrade to a paid installation to suit her needs, and demand A.I. technology from her recipes to ensure she is growing the best possible food for her business needs.

 ## Go-To-Market (GTM) Strategy